 McGill Residences house approximately 3,000 undergraduate students in dormitories, apartments, and shared-facilities houses.
 McGill's dormitories are primarily for first-year students and feature full meal service.
 McGill's apartment-style residences and shared-facilities houses are mainly for first-year students who desire a more independent residence experience.

-Trained upper-year student leaders (Floor Fellows) live in the McGill Residences, providing support, and trained professional, including some live-in staff (Residence Life Managers) provide 24-hour oversight of the residences.
+Trained upper-year student leaders (Floor Fellows) live in the McGill Residences, providing support, and their supervisors (Residence Life Managers) provide 24-hour oversight of the residences.
 An elected Residence Council serves as the voice of students.

 All McGill Residences are connected to the McGill Wireless Network.

 - The four co-ed traditional-style Bishop Mountain Residences (Gardner, McConnell, Molson, and Douglas halls) are located on the slope of Mount Royal and overlook the campus.

 - Royal Victoria College (RVC), which has one all-female and one co-ed wing, is a traditional-style residence located one block from the McGill gates.

 - The co-ed hotel-style New Residence Hall is located five short blocks from the campus.